schnebeck/SHT4x_python/README.md

 ```
 ### Setting the Measurement Mode

 You can set the measurement mode using the mode property.
-Valid modes are "high", "medium", and "low".
+Valid modes are e.g. "high", "medium", and "low".
 For example:

 ```python